liquidg3/altair/README.md

 ##Events++

 One thing that makes Altair different is its event engine.
-We have taken the observer pattern and added a query engine, then plopped in a promise architecture.
+We have taken the observer pattern and added a query engine, then plopped in a promises!

 See it in action:

     /**
-     * Altair has 2 ways to set listeners, the chain'able (promise based) way is .on(eventName, query).then(...
+     * Altair has 2 ways to set listeners, the "promise based" way is .on(eventName, query).then(...
      */
     this.on('liquidfire:Jarvis::did-gesture', { 'gesture.type': 'the-force' }).then(hitch(this, function (e) {